Chinese Roast Chicken (Part 2) - Ramen With Home Made Bone Broth

 1. Heat around 4-5 cups of bone broth in one large pan, keep on low fire

-2. Add in your garlic, onion, chilli and broccoli.
+2. Add in your garlic, onion, chili and broccoli.
 Let boil for 5-6 minutes

 3. Add in your Chinese Roast Chicken, stir well

-4. Add in your soy sauce, sesame seed oil and chilli oil (increase/decrease based on personal preference and taste)
+4. Add in your soy sauce, sesame seed oil and chili oil (increase/decrease based on personal preference and taste)

 5. Add in your noodles and let cook